 This rare, Russian, USSR, men's vintage dress wristwatch would be an excellent and unique addition to your vintage watch collection!!

-Manufactured in the 1970's, at the Zim Maslyannikova factory, the polished all stainless steel case measures 33.5 mm across, excluding crown and lugs, and surrounds an unusual chocolate brown guilloche dial with silver outlined white hour and minute hands, large, easy-to-read numbers, gray outer chapter, and subsecond dial at the 6 o'clock position, all under a bright, new, hi-dome crystal!
+Manufactured in the 1990's, at the Zim Maslyannikova factory, the polished all stainless steel case measures 34 mm across, excluding crown and lugs, and surrounds a crisp white dial complimented by black hour and minute hands, black Roman Numerals, black inner chapter, and subsecond dial @ 6 o'clock.

 The well respected Zim 15 jewel, CAL 2602 manual wind Soviet movement has been recently professionally oiled, serviced, and adjusted, sets and winds smoothly, is running strong, and keeping good time.

-It has a snap-down back and has been fitted with a supple new, brown, genuine leather, 2-piece stitched 18 mm strap with stainless buckle.
+It has a snap-down back and has been fitted with a supple new, black, genuine leather, 2-piece stitched 18 mm strap with stainless buckle.

 Please Note: All of my vintage Soviet watches are serviced and restored by professionals in The Ukraine.
 Their shops are now shuttered during the conflict there.
 We hope that peace is restored soon and that we can, once again, offer their products to you.